AwalaApp/specs/rs001-ramf.md

 ## Open Questions

 - PKCS7 is much more widely supported than CMS.
 Should we downgrade to PKCS7?
 If so, then this format will have to be updated to hold the [key agreement](rs003-key-agreement.md) information (more specifically, the public component of the ephemeral key and some metadata), since PKCS7 enveloped-data does not support encryption using key agreement algorithms.
+- Should the payload ciphertext be detached from the CMS EnvelopedData?
+That'd make it easier to encrypt/decrypt as a stream.